-- The lease period for conference facilities is in half day bookings 8 a.m. to 1 p.m. or 3 p.m. to 8 p.m. and in whole day bookings 8 a.m. to 8 p.m.
+The lease period for conference facilities is in half day bookings from 8 a.m. to 1 p.m. or from 3 p.m. to 8 p.m. and in whole day bookings from 8 a.m. to 8 p.m.

 As part of the renovation in 2009, the meeting room’s lighting and conference technology were updated and all surfaces painted, making the room even brighter and cosier than before.
 The kitchen is equipped with a coffee set for 20 people, coffee maker, electric water heater, stove, oven and microwave oven.

 A curtain – kurtiini, is a wall or building connecting two bastions.
 The Hamilton-Polhem curtain connects the bastions Hamilton and Polhem.

 A two-storey defence wall, constructed in 1766, was part of the outer bastion of Susisaari island.
 The pitched roof curtain building was built against the defence wall.
 A two-storey cattle house was built at the southern end.
 Later on, a second storey was built onto the north part as well, and a covered shooting space, sheltered by the battlements, was built on top.
 The vaulted gate led to the marina, from where the boats provided transport to the mainland.
 The interior of the building featured accommodation and storage rooms.
 During the Russian period the building was used as a prison garrison; later on it was used as an equipment storage facility for the Suomenlinna coastal artillery regiment.
 The facilities next to the vaulted gate hosted a tea room.